April 5, 2015

 - Incredible Targeting – Need to reach the Chief Marketing Officer?
 Accountants in a certain industry?
 There’s no better way to do so than on Facebook.
 Utilizing a series of audience targeting options, you’ll ensure you’re speaking to the actual decision maker.

 - Ability to Create New Demand – Channels like search engine marketing are great for harvesting existing intent.
 Facebook, on the other hand, enables you to create new demand and reach fresh prospects.

 Now that we know the opportunity is there, it’s time to consider best practices for success:

 #1: Test Different Services and Plans

 Whereas e-commerce companies might test through hundreds, if not thousands, of SKUs in their advertising, your options are much more limited.
 Still, it’s worth spending time testing different service categories or pricing plans in campaigns.
-It’s likely that one in particular will resonate best, but you won’t know until you test each against one another.
+For example, you may want to try and see how deploying niche edits targetted to your Facebook page for the purpose of SEO could heighten your pages reach to new audiences.
+It’s likely that one, in particular, will resonate best, but you won’t know until you test each against one another.
 We’ve witnessed a particular category performing 30-40% better on a consistent basis than all other options.